 You might have read that subtitle and said, "Duh," but you'd be surprised how many people share boring stuff.

-Pins with hundreds of repins will certainly be repinned again - and this time it will be to your benefit.
+Pins at the top of the Pinterest search results will certainly be saved again - and this time it will be to your benefit.

 3) Know Your Audience

 Keep your boards focused on things that your audience might be interested in sharing with others.
 Doing so will make the whole world your marketing team - and they'll be doing it for free!

 If Pinterest started as a place to pin images of your favorite recipes or hobbies, consider creating a new account for your business.
 Every pin on your business profile should serve the needs of your potential customer.